We’re the mechanics lien experts. It’s fast, easy, affordable, and done right.File now

 Being from Louisiana, I brace for June 1st every year: the start of hurricane season.
-Considering last season brought us Hurricanes Harvey, Nate, Maria, Matthew, and Irma – it would be wise to prepare for another busy season along the Gulf Coast and the Atlantic Seaboard.
+It’s always a wise idea to prepare for another busy season along the Gulf Coast and the Atlantic Seaboard.
 Preparing for hurricanes involves a lot of physical preparation, such as boarding up windows, stocking up on canned food (I prefer Chef Boyardee), and loading up on drinking water.

 But there’s a mental aspect of it, too.
 Mentally preparing for a potential disaster can be just as important as gathering supplies.
 Part of that preparation should be understanding potential pitfalls if rebuilding becomes necessary.